 – Wash bones and meat under cold water and pat dry with kitchen paper.

-– Add about 2 l cold water in a big pot, place meat and bones into water, add bay leave, pin cloves into the onion and add to broth, and pepper corns.
-Bring to a boil then reduce heat, let simmer for 1 hours (not covered).
-Take off the foam that appears at the surface.
+– Add about 2 l cold water in a big pot, place meat and bones into water, add bay leave, pin cloves into the onion and add to broth, plus the pepper corns.
+Bring to a boil then reduce heat, let simmer for 1 hour (uncovered).

-– With 2 teaspoons form Nockerl out of the semolina dough and place them carefully into the broth.
+– With 2 teaspoons form Nockerl out of the semolina dough, and place them carefully into the broth.
 It should not boil.
-Let them cook for 15 min and make sure the broth is not boiling.
-The Nockerl will fall apart otherwise.
+Let them cook for 15 min and make sure the broth is not boiling otherwise the Nockerl will fall apart.

 Before serving sprinkle the broth with some fresh chopped parsley.
 You also can use the carrots by slicing them and add to the broth (if they are not too soft).